sm2302-aug23/grp-matlab-superfectagoras/README.md

 - Back-and-forths

 ### 1.3: Applying the observations
-- Consistent starting and ending points

 We standardized the dimensions of lowercase letters to 2by2 and uppercase letters to 4by4.
 This was done to facilitate clear distinction between letter sizes.

 We determine the x and y coordinates for each point by envisioning the anticipated appearance of the plot.
 Some of us even utilized graph paper to visually identify the points for plotting each letter more conveniently.

 To enhance the sharp corners, an additional point was incorporated to create a loop effect, given for the inherent curve nature of spline.

 For lowercase letters, mostly begin at x=0 and end at x=2, while uppercase letters end at x=4.
 This ensures proper alignment of letters on a line when constructing words and consistent starting and ending points for most letters.

 ## Task 2: Creating letter_database.m
 - Purpose: To store the coordinates of each letters